 Legionella is a type of bacterium found naturally in freshwater environments like lakes and streams.
 It can become a health concern when it grows undisturbed in manmade building water systems like showerheads, sink faucets, hot water tanks/heaters, etc. Individuals are exposed by breathing in small droplets of water in the air containing the bacteria.
 Sometimes the bacteria infect the lungs of susceptible individuals and can cause a severe pneumonia called Legionnaire's disease.
 The bacteria can also cause a less serious infection that seems like a mild case of the flu called Pontiac fever.
 In general, most healthy individuals exposed to Legionella do not get sick; persons at higher risk are those over 50 years of age, current or former smokers, and/or those with weakened immune systems.
-In June 2022, BE coordinated and supervised an installation-wide sampling event for Legionella.
-Of the 27 base-wide sampling locations tested, one location at the Spangdahlem Middle School/High School exceeded the limit for Legionella.
-Specifically, Legionella was detected at 1300 colony-forming units (cfu) per 100 mL of water, compared to 100 cfu/100 mL allowed per FGS-G guidance.
-This occurred during summer break when children were not present.
-Timely remediations (i.e. flushing) were put in place by DoDEA employees in coordination with CE personnel.
-Legionella was not detected upon resampling prior to start of school.
-Legionella testing is an annual sampling requirement for the installation and will be conducted again in July 2023.
-For more information regarding sampling methodology or overall questions about Legionella, please contact the BE Office.
+In July 2023, BE coordinated and supervised an installation-wide sampling event for Legionella.
+Of the 26 base-wide sampling locations tested, several locations exceeded the limit for Legionella.
+Specifically, Legionella was detected at 60,000 colony-forming units (cfu) per 100 mL of water, compared to 100 cfu/100 mL allowed per FGS-G guidance.
+Timely remediations (i.e. flushing) were put in place by employees, in coordination with CE personnel.
+Legionella was not detected upon resampling.
+Legionella testing is an annual sampling requirement for the installation and will be conducted again in June 2024.

-Water Ouality Data Tables:
+Water Quality Data Tables:

-In order to ensure that tap water is safe to drink, EPA prescribes regulations which limit the amount of contaminants in water provided by public water systems.
-The following tables list all drinking water contaminants that we monitored during the calendar year of this report (2022).
+In order to ensure tap water is safe to drink, EPA prescribes regulations which limit the number of contaminants in water provided by public water systems.
+The following tables list all drinking water contaminants that we monitored during the calendar year of this report (2023).
 All sources of drinking water contain some naturally occurring contaminants.
 At low levels, these substances are generally not harmful in our drinking water.
 Removing all contaminants would be extremely expensive, and in most cases, would not provide increased protection of public health.
-A few naturally occurring minerals may actually improve the taste of drinking water and have nutritional value at low levels.
+A few naturally occurring minerals may improve the taste of drinking water and have nutritional value at low levels.
 Unless otherwise noted, the data presented in this table is from testing done in the calendar year of the report.
-The FGS-G requires us to monitor for certain contaminants less than once per year because the concentrations of these contaminants do not vary significantly from year to year, or the system is not considered vulnerable to this type of contamination.
-As such, some of our representative data may be more than one year old.
-In this table you will find terms and abbreviations that might not be familiar to you.
+The FGS-G requires us to monitor for certain contaminants less than once per year because the concentrations of these contaminants do not vary significantly from year to year, or the system is not considered vulnerable to this table you will find terms and abbreviations that might not be familiar to you.
 To help you better understand these terms, we have provided the definitions below the tables (page 11).